hepaestus/ubuntu_club_notes/irc_concepts.md

 * Pidgin Website: https://pidgin.im/

-There are even several terminal based irc clients if you are so enclined.
+There are even several `terminal` based irc clients if you are so inlined.
 Here are some examples:

 * [glirc](https://hackage.haskell.org/package/glirc#readme)
 * [irssi](https://irssi.org/)